 Here are a few words from Bettesworths:

-"For a family company like ours currently in its third generation the environment is very important.
-We want to be part of and raise awareness of the issue of sustainability through this great project.
-Of course as everyone knows bees are synonymous with our brand." - Matt Bettesworth
+Matt Bettesworth, Managing Director for Bettesworths: "For a family company like ours, currently in its third generation, the environment is very important.
+We want to be part of, and raise awareness of the issue of sustainability through this great project.
+Of course, as everyone knows, bees are synonymous with our brand."

 "Sustainability is key, in both the built environment and our day to day lives.
-Whilst this Bee project is about having fun it also carries the message of how important pollinators are and how good design and build can help the natural environment." - Tom Churchward
+Whilst this project is about having fun it also carries the message of how important pollinators are and how good design and build can help the natural environment.”

 "Bees are in trouble.
 There is growing public and political concern at the Bee decline globally.
 This decline is caused by a combination of stresses – from loss of habitat and food sources to exposure to pesticides and climate change.
 More than ever before, we need to recognise the massive importance of bees to nature and our lives and do something about it.
 We need them to thrive, not just survive!" - Emily Northcott